AdobeDocs/analytics.en/help/components/dimensions/activity-map-region.md

 title: Activity Map Region
 description: The region on your site that was clicked.
 feature: Dimensions
+role: User, Admin
 ---
 # Activity Map Region

 The 'Activity Map Region' [dimension](overview.md) displays the regions on your site that were clicked the most.
 This dimension is useful when you want to compare clicks across overarching regions of your site instead of individual links.
 It is also helpful for areas of your site that serve dynamic content.
 For example, if you have a front page with rotating news articles, using the [Activity Map Link](activity-map-link.md) dimension would be difficult because link text constantly changes.
-However, since these links use the same region, you can analyze the performance of that area even though individual links might change each day.
+However, since those links use the same region, you can analyze the performance of that area even though individual links might change each day.

 ## Populate this dimension with data